 A new public awareness campaign created to raise awareness about teen dating violence has been launched by the Governor’s office.
 The campaign, which is entitled “If It Doesn’t Feel Right, It Probably Isn’t,” is being sponsored by the Office for the Prevention of Domestic Violence (OPDV) and features three radio public service announcements, mall kiosk displays and school mailings.

 The campaign began in early September and will continue through Domestic Violence Awareness month in October.
-Some of the concepts for the campaign and artwork for the posters were selected during the 2004 Teen Dating Violence and Healthy Relationships Media Contest.
+Some of the concepts for the campaign and artwork for the posters were selected during a Teen Dating Violence and Healthy Relationships Media Contest.
 Last fall, announcements were sent to all high school art, health, music and technology teachers in New York State.

 Students in grades 9-12 were invited to submit posters, songs and music videos that could be used to raise awareness about the seriousness of teen dating violence.
 “This campaign will serve as a powerful platform to raise awareness about teen dating violence and will let all of New York’s teens know that there are resources available to help if they are suffering from abuse,” Gov. Pataki said.